I am Brian Castellani.

-Regrettably, my birth mother Mary Jo Stover passed away April 22nd, 2005.
+Regrettably, my birth mother Mary Jo Stover passed away on April 22nd, 2005.

-Today I have close relationships with my adopted family and a distant but amiable relationship with my sister.
+Today I have close relationships with my adopted family and a distant but amicable relationship with my sister.
 My conclusion?
 We don’t choose our family’s, they choose us.

 I remember many things about my mostly loving childhood, but above all, the reoccurring theme that stands out to me is in the 7th grade, when I first noticed a world beckoning to me.